Keeping teenagers engaged can be one of the most challenging experiences a teacher will encounter. However, with a little

 ESL teachers are often in the classroom year-round; therefore, having interesting activities can keep students from becoming bored with school.
 Here are some activities for any season.

-- Role-playing - Teenagers, for the most part, love to act.
+Role-playing - Teenagers, for the most part, love to act.
 Break the class into four groups.
 Assign each group a season secretly, without the other groups know which group has what season.
 Have the groups find a private place where they can discuss how to act out their season.
 Allow at least 30-45 minutes for them to discuss and practice their skits.
 Come together; give each group cards with the seasons listed.
-Have each group act out their skit.
+Have the groups act out their skits.
 The groups listening must raise their cards as soon as they know the season.
 Give points for who is first, second, third.
 At the end, add up the points for the winner.

 - Content from author’s experience.